National Drug Shortages:

 SUMMARY

-- The number of active drug shortages is 214.
-This is the lowest number of shortages since early 2018 and is down from an all-time high of 323 in the first quarter of 2024.
+- The number of active drug shortages is 216, up slightly from last quarter’s 214, but significantly lower than the all-time high of 323 in the first quarter of 2024.

 - Long-standing shortages are beginning to resolve.
-Almost three-quarters of all active shortages (72%) started in 2022 or later.
+Three-quarters of all active shortages (75%) started in 2022 or later.

 - The workload required to manage shortages, including work to change pharmacy automation and electronic health records, adds to the challenges of pharmacy staff shortages.